LucaSpanedda/mirlab/README.md

-# mirlab
+# MIRLAB

-**mirlab** is a terminal-based audio analysis toolkit designed for inspection of audio files.
+**Mirlab** is a terminal-based audio analysis toolkit designed for inspection of audio files.
 It features a TUI (Text User Interface), automated script discovery,